thenewzerov/home-dev-essentials/README.md

 They Header is `X-Scope-OrgID`, the value needs to match your `APPLICATIONS.GRAFANA.HEADER_VALUE` config.

-After this is completed, you should be able to view the logs through the `Explore` funciton in Grafana.
+After this is completed, you should be able to view the logs through the `Explore` function in Grafana.

 ### Alloy

 Alloy is setup as a logs/metrics/traces collector.

 It should grab all the logs from your pods and make them available in Grafana through Loki.
 Traces sent to it will be forwarded to Tempo.

 ### Tempo

 Tempo is used to store your traces.
 The Otlp endpoint is `tempo.tempo.svc.cluster.local:4317`.
 From here, configure Grafana to pull them.

 ### Prometheus

 TODO: Check the configuration on this one.
 Might not be pulling correctly?
 Need to deploy a REAL test app.

 ### Vault

 You will need to run through the vault setup.
 The ui is available at https://vault.example.com

 ### Keycloak